anuj98/blog-post-generator/README.md

 # Blog Generation and Deployment Automation

-This project automates the process of generating blog posts from ideas stored in a Google Sheet, fetching relevant images, saving drafts to GitHub for review, and publishing to Medium.
+This project automates the process of generating blog posts from ideas stored in a Google Sheet, fetching relevant images, saving drafts to GitHub for review, and publishing to Dev.to.
 Blog content is generated using a local LLM (Ollama), and the publishing process is handled via a GitHub Actions workflow.

 ## Features